surge-synthesizer/surge/doc/git-howto.md

 and would have two commits in it.
 The continous integration woudl run and voila.
 But the maintainers would probably squash those commits and rewrite your commit message.
 So you may want to squash down to one commit.
 Here's how you do it.

-First rebase interactively with `git rebase -i master`.
+First rebase interactively with `git rebase -i main`.
 You will see an editor which looks like this:

 ```